ninjapenguin/MooFlick/README.md

 How to use
 ----------

-To use the plugin simply instantiate the class and give it the id of the target container (usually a div) and your flickr id.
+To use the plugin simply instantiate MooFlick and give it the id of the target container (usually a div) and your flickr id.

 	#HTML
 	<div id="flickr-items"></div>